mavillez/Oblivion/docs/source/modules.rst

 On the top section the software compiled against Intel MPI (which is composed by MPICH compiled against the Intel compilers) is displayed followed by the software compiled with Intel C, C++ and Fortran compilers.

-The user can change to GCC based modules by issuing ``module load foss/2021b`` obtaining
+The user can change to GCC based modules, e.g., to the foss/2021b toochain, by issuing ``module load foss/2021b`` obtaining

 .. code-block:: julia